The interiors retailer saw a 6x increase in traffic over 12 months.

 Pinterest proved to be a great marketing platform for Hillarys.
 “The percentage of new customers from Pinterest was one of the highest we saw across our social media referral platforms,” said Chris McKay, Social Media Manager at Hillarys.

-On its own, the Promoted Pin campaign dove a 53% increase in traffic, and 11x increase in appointment bookings.
+On its own, the Promoted Pin campaign drove a 53% increase in traffic, and 11x increase in appointment bookings.
 Overall, traffic from Pinterest increased 6x.
 The referrals were high quality, and tend to be highly engaged with the Hillarys website.

 By incorporating Hillarys throughout the Pinner experience, Hillarys proved that Pinterest can be effectively used to build engagement and consideration with their desired audience.